 Well – the wife finally got her wish and soon-after, we welcomed a cute little dutch rabbit into the house.
 It didn’t take too long to warm up to the little lady.
 She was spayed/neutered and (thankfully) potty-trained.
 It was almost like having a cat around the house – except for the scratching, meowing and naughty messes.

 Now that its been over a year, we can look back at some of the costs associated with raising her.
 And it was no surprise that our bunny was expensive!

-I’ll get back to the poll answer in a bit.
-But here are a few fun facts about America and our love for pets:
+Here are a few fun facts about America and our love for pets:

 - American’s spent over $50 billion on pets in 2011

 - Of that expense, almost $20 billion is for food

 - 62% of American households own a pet (about 73 million homes)

 - Pet ownership is up 56% since 1988

 - Big name companies including Paul Mitchell, Omaha Steaks, Origins, Harley Davidson and Old Navy are now offering lines of pet products